Austria says army will help impose tougher border checks

-VIENNA Austria will send troops to help control its eastern border as thousands of migrants stream across its frontier from Hungary on foot, the government said on Monday.
+VIENNA Austria said on Monday it would dispatch the armed forces to help impose additional controls on its eastern border, belatedly following Germany's example as thousands of migrants streamed across its frontier from Hungary on foot.

 He and Faymann said the army would be deployed in a supporting role.

 "The focus of the support is on humanitarian help," Faymann said.
-"But it is also, and I would like to emphasize this, on supporting border controls where it is necessary."
+"But it is also, and I would like to emphasise this, on supporting border controls where it is necessary."

-As rain fell on the border in the early evening, there was no sign of any additional controls being carried out.
+Hours after the morning news conference, however, as rain fell on the border with Hungary in the early evening, there was no sign of any additional controls being carried out.

-Defense Minister Gerald Klug told broadcaster ORF soldiers would help to control vehicles near Austria's eastern borders and by picking up refugees on foot and bringing them to police stations.
-But they would not send refugees back to Hungary.

 A police spokesman said 12,500 migrants had entered Austria at the main crossing with Hungary since midnight, compared with 14,000 for all of Sunday, which was the fastest rate yet.
 But no instructions had been given to carry out extra checks, he said.

-An Interior Ministry spokesman later said the new controls would be introduced progressively as of Tuesday.
+A spokesman for the Interior Ministry later said the new controls would be introduced progressively as of Tuesday.

 At the border with Germany, after an overnight suspension, trains began running with delays because they were being stopped by the German authorities carrying out their new controls.